Bennett, Georgia D lead No. 3 Dawgs to 49-3 rout of Oregon

 POLL IMPLICATIONS

 The Bulldogs are more than worthy of their No. 3 ranking.
-Coach Kirby Smart has built a program that reloads rather than rebuilds.
+Smart has built a program that reloads rather than rebuilds.

 Oregon is sure to tumble in The Associated Press poll.
 But at least every game from here on out looks much easier than facing the Bulldogs.